 How Long Does Chocolate Bark Keep?

-If you store your Dark Chocolate Peppermint Bark in a cool place in an airtight container, then it should last a few weeks … if you can avoid eating it first, that is!
+If you store this Dark Chocolate Peppermint Bark in a cool place in an airtight container, then it should last a few weeks.
+If you can avoid eating it first, that is!

-If you loved this easy Dark Chocolate Bark, then try these delicious recipes next!
+If you loved this easy recipe, then try these delicious treats next!

 Packaging the Bark